Stage 5 reading - Text structure and features

 Learning intention

-Students will learn to identify specific structural and language features and genre in a range of imaginative, persuasive and informative texts.
+Students will learn to identify specific structural and language features within types of texts.
+Students will learn to identify genre in a range of imaginative, persuasive and informative texts.

 National Literacy Learning Progression